bnoguchi/everyauth/README.md

       .postLoginPath('/login') // What you POST to
-      .loginView('a string of html; OR the name of the jade/etc-view-engine view') .redirectPath('/') // Where to redirect to after a login .findUser( function (didSucceed, login) {
+      .loginView('a string of html; OR the name of the jade/etc-view-engine view') .redirectPath('/') // Where to redirect to after a login .authenticate( function (login, password) {
-        // Code to find the user based on whether we successfully authenticated or not })
-      .authenticate( function (login, password) {
-        // Returns a boolean or Promise with future Boolean value
-        // based on the login + password
+        // Returns a user if we can authenticate with the login + password.
+        // If we cannot, returns null/undefined
       });

     var routes = function (app) {